Don-Raimo/FixCity-Clan/README.md

 ## 📖 App Overview

-**Fix My City** is an intuitive, community-driven civic reporting platform engineered to streamline communication between residents and local government authorities.
+**FixCity** is an intuitive, community-driven civic reporting platform engineered to streamline communication between residents and local government authorities.

 When infrastructure issues arise, residents can log a fault in under 30 seconds.
 By taking a real-time photo and submitting a report, the app captures precise GPS coordinates (`[longitude, latitude]`) and sends the data to a fast **Node.js** backend.
 Using MongoDB **`2dsphere` spatial indexing**, reports are mapped to administrative zones and routed directly to designated repair teams—reducing response times and keeping residents updated through every stage of resolution.